department-of-veterans-affairs/va.gov-team/products/authenticated-patterns/Design and Research/2024-07-Research Initiative-One-Prefill/Prefill Research Report 09_2024.md

 - Does the explanation for why we limit edits to some user data increase user trust in VA?

 Understand how users expect the edit process to work, look like, where they expect their edits to get saved, and if they want to be asked where to save their data.
-- Where do they think the new information gets saved? (profile vs form)
+- Where do they think the new information gets saved? (profile vs form vs something else)
 - Would they ever want to choose where this information gets saved?
 - Which type of prefilled data display do they prefer to see on the edit page? (in-field vs gray box)
 - What content do users expect to see in the confirmation message after they have saved their data?